Autoplot App Guide

 If you encounter issues with autonomy or control:

-• If the robot does not respond to WAD keyboard commands, ensure that no other tasks are running and that the robot is in automode.
+- If the robot does not respond to WASD keyboard commands, ensure that no other tasks are running and the robot's Dashboard is set to Auto Control.

 For further assistance, reach out to the support team.